snikch/jquery.dirtyforms/README.md

 Status
 ---------------------------------
-Work in progress, still not browser tested but is feature complete.
+Feature complete, browser tested - about to go into a production environment for more testing.

 Usage
 ---------------------------------